hashicorp/nomad/website/source/docs/agent/config.html.md

   This can be used to advertise a different address to the peers of a server node to support more complex network configurations such as NAT.
 This configuration is optional, and defaults to the bind address of the specific network service if it is not provided.
-This configuration is only appicable on server nodes.
+This configuration is only applicable on server nodes.
 The value is a map of IP addresses and supports the following keys:
   <br>